DDM-Lab/janus/README.md

 In other words, be careful.
 If you have really precious data, periodically copy it to multiple other places, geographically remote from the DDMLab.

-Exploration is afoot on a cloud backup system that will run more continuously, and back things up remotely, albeit not as transparently.
-We probably won’t have a proper understanding of how well this system works for at least a few more weeks, but if it seems worthwhile note that it will be in addition to the nightly backup described above.
-This document will be updated once a decision is reached on this cloud backup scheme.

 ## Web server